Browse job sites

-Browse job sites.
-Not necessarily with the view of finding a job you can apply for (although obviously this could be an added bonus), but more to give you a sense of the possibilities out there.
-Look at sites such as www.guardian.co.uk/jobs or www.monster.co.uk.
-You’ll see the sectors with the most vacancies, familiarise yourself with job application jargon, and help identify any common skills that you can develop to improve your employment prospects.
+Don’t focus on looking for vacancies to apply for straight away – first get a sense of possibilities and future options atÂ sites such as Guardian Jobs or Monster.
+Investigate the sectors with the most opportunities, familiarise yourself with job application jargon, and identify common skills you can develop to improve your employment prospects.

-Think about what you like.
-This may be a particular shop, product, or service that you really identify with.
-Look at the websites of companies or organisations that you like, they generally list their own vacancies, as well as giving an indication of the types of roles on offer.
-Perhaps there’s a way to turn a particular interest or passion into a career?
-To some this is their ultimate aim; others prefer to keep work and leisure separate.
-Whatever your view, it’s still a useful exercise in establishing what you do or donâ€™t want from a job.
+Is there a particular shop, product, or service that you really identify with?
+Look at the websites of companies or organisations that you like to get an idea of vacancies and job roles.
+Perhaps thereâ€™s a way to turn a particular interest or passion into a career?
+Even if you’d prefer to keep work and leisure separate, establishing what you do or donâ€™t want from a job is a useful exercise.

-Try something completely different.
-Going from the academic rigour of a degree, to little if any intellectual challenge can prove something of a shock to the system.
+Going from the academic rigour of a degree, to little if any intellectual challenge can prove a shock to your system.
 Even reading a book without then writing an essay can take some adjustment.
-So why not do something new to keep those brain cells active?
-You could try a short course in anything from holiday Spanish to woodwork, or join a local club or society.
-As well as the prospect of developing a new (potentially useful) skill, you’ll meet new people with their own career stories to tell.
-This may provide some inspiration and will help build your network of contacts.
+Keep those brain cells active with a short course in anything from holiday Spanish to web design, or join a local special interest club or society.
+As well as developing a new, potentially useful skill, youâ€™ll meet different people and build your network of contacts.

-Take a break.
 Visit friends in different parts of the country, stay with relatives, or even go on holiday.
-A change of scene can help give a sense of perspective, and may also spark some new ideas.
-You could try a working holiday or spend any last remnants of your student loan visiting somewhere youâ€™ve always longed to go.
+A change of scene can provide a sense of perspective, and may also spark some new ideas.
+You could try a working holiday or spend the last remnants of your student loan visiting somewhere youâ€™ve always longed to go.
 If you didnâ€™t take a gap year before university, this may be the ideal time before you get caught up in the world of work.